 - They waste money advertising, when they should be building their own platform.

 - They waste time, money and energy attending networking groups, like people did in the 1970’s, rather than build their own community.

 No matter what industry you are in.
 No matter where you are.
-Your potential right now is limited only by your willingness, or otherwise, to embrace the mindset required for business success in 2018.
+Your potential right now is limited only by your willingness, or otherwise, to embrace agile thinking.